Daniel Küblböck: Family

 Küblböck's parents were Günther, a German, and Bianca, a woman of Italian descent.
 He had four brothers: Andreas, Michael, Günther and Dennis, and one sister, Jasmin.

 While living in Mallorca, he met and befriended German millionaire Kerstin Elisabeth Kaiser who would later officially adopt him.
 Daniel subsequently adopted the double-barrelled surname Kaiser-Küblböck.

 Sexual orientation and gender identity

 In 2010, Küblböck came out as gay, after previously describing himself as bisexual.

-Just prior to his disappearance, Küblböck privately discussed wanting live out a female identity under the name "Lana Kaiser".
-He said in September 2018 that he would have a gender reassignment surgery to become a woman and that his hormone therapy had already started.
+After his disappearance, it was reported that Küblböck had privately discussed wanting to live out a female identity under the name "Lana Kaiser".
+Another passenger on the ship said in September 2018 that Küblböck had privately described a plan to have gender reassignment surgery to become a woman and had said that he had begun hormone therapy.
 Shortly before the disappearance, Küblböck created an Instagram account with the name "Rosa Luxemburg", on which he described himself as "transsexual".

 In 2020, artist Philipp Gufler created a 13-minute short film and a magazine about Lana Kaiser.
 The film was shown, among others, at the 67th Short Film Festival in Oberhausen and in the group exhibition Sweat in the Haus der Kunst, Munich.